tivonahaug/pana-backend-challenge/README.md

 Dunder Mifflin wants to store custom fields _Sales Ranking_ and _Michael Scott Rating_.

 Other businesses may want more custom fields, other companies may want fewer.
 There may be between 0 to N custom fields per business.
+The solution you choose should support these other businesses' custom fields without requiring additional engineering work.

 ## The Challenge